ArthikRajBJain/RoboDogFetch/README.md

 ## Installation

-Installing Python 3.8, The dynamic library for moving the robot works only with python 3.8
+Installing Python 3.8, The dynamic library for moving the robot works only with **python3.8**
 <br>
 <br>
 If using Fedora, RHEL Linux Distributions